katharinaviik/git-story-project/README.md

 # git-story-project
 Once upon a time, in a land full of bugs,
-The code goblins were everywhere and also anywhere.
+The code goblins were everywhere and also anywhere  and nowhere.